 Lt.
 Andrew Brown, USPHS, far left, and Lt.
-Col. Eugene Burrell, USMCR, attend a recent Currently Serving Advisory Council meeting (Photo by Robert Lennox/Staff).
+Col. Eugene Burrell, USMCR, members of the 2018-2020 class, attend a Currently Serving Advisory Council meeting (Photo by Robert Lennox/Staff).

 Currently Serving Spouse Advisory Council Members

-Members of MOAA's Currently Serving Spouse Advisory Council -- including Courtney Power, left, and Desiray Tuinstra -- discuss issues of concern at a recent meeting.
+Former members of MOAA's Currently Serving Spouse Advisory Council -- discuss issues of concern.
 (Photo by Robert Lennox/Staff)